 The promenade stretches to the water's edge in the town centre, so it’s a short stroll in either direction to the nearby beaches.
 La Cavalla beach is along the promenade towards Bardolino and, as it’s close by and safe from traffic, it’s great for families.
 The beach itself is pebbled but loungers are available to rent*.
 And with no gradual entry into the water, it’s a few steps down to start swimming.
 There are bars and restaurants there, too, to buy refreshments throughout the day.

 Walking to the end of the promenade in the direction of Torri del Benaco, you’ll find the Lido Garda Beach Café.
 They’ve imported sand for a softer and comfier day at the beach, and there are loungers to rent.
 The Beach Café often has music playing, and prepares great cocktails.
 Light lunches and snacks are available throughout the day.

 Baia della Sirene, or Mermaid Bay, is found on the exclusive Punta San Vigilio peninsula – less than a 3km walk, bus, taxi or cycle from Garda.
 It's a relaxing pebble beach with a beach club, entertainment, childcare and food stalls, perfect for a full day by the lake.
 The entrance fee includes use of the car park, deck chairs, showers and toilets.

 On Friday mornings, head down to the bustling market along the lakefront promenade.
 While prices aren’t as low as you may expect for a market, the quality of the goods is generally really good.
 Buy some traditional Italian pottery, leather goods or gifts to take home.
 The market travels from town to town throughout the week, so if Friday doesn’t work for you, you can find it in another lakeside town another day.

 Garda town has several small shops and lovely boutiques selling a range of items.
-To get Murano glass without travelling to Venice, the beautiful store Murano has a large collection of glass items.
+To get Murano glass without travelling to Venice, the beautiful Murano shop has a large collection of glass items.
 For more of a shopping centre experience, take a trip to Grand Affi Shopping Centre, a 9km drive west from Garda.
-It’s a covered, air-conditioned mall with a range of stores and a hypermarket.
+It’s a covered, air-conditioned mall with a range of shops and a hypermarket.